Brand mascots: The world’s most famous mascot logos

 Pennybags (Monopoly) Logo

-Prominent among brand mascots, Rich Uncle Pennybags, colloquially known as “Mr. Monopoly,” stands out for the renowned board game Monopoly.
-While board games typically don’t embrace mascots as central figures, Monopoly’s move to incorporate Uncle Pennybags was undoubtedly a game-changer.
+Among the brand’s mascots, Rich Uncle Pennybags, colloquially known as “Mr. Monopoly,” features prominently in the famous board game Monopoly.
+While board games don’t typically use mascots as central figures, Monopoly’s transition to the role of Uncle Pennybags was undoubtedly a watershed moment.

 Poppin’ Fresh (Pillsbury)